 Keeping what you say between us

-We don’t share anything you say, or any personal or contact details, with anyone, including the police, health or social services.
-The few exceptions to this are listed below.
+We won’t share what you say, or any personal or contact details, with anyone.
+The exceptions to this are listed below.

 Keeping things private at your end

-We understand you might want to keep the fact you’ve contacted us private.
+We understand you might want to keep the fact you’ve contacted us to yourself.
 If this is the case, you might like to know that:

 - if we text, our number will appear on your mobile, under the name you have used to save our contact details

 - if you text us, our number will show on your itemised bill